ursuppeeppusru/ursuppe/README.md

 # ursuppe

  ursuppe is an open submission and event platform for artistic projects written in Django, with three primary functions:
- - An open submissions platform for exhibition, performance, and screening archives.
+ - An open submissions platform
- - An open events calendar with an integrated map.
+ - An open events calendar with an integrated map
- - Highlights maintained by artist-moderators.
+ - Highlights

 ## Prerequisities